 Once you’ve downloaded it via the App Store, you can use it to crop videos by completing the following steps:

 Step 1: Open Video Crop and tap OK when asked whether you want the app to access your photos.
-After skipping the Crop Video Pro ad, tap the video you’d like to crop.
+Tap the video you’d like to crop.

 It’s as simple as that.
 And aside from manual cropping, Video Crop is useful if you want to crop your iPhone videos to particular aspect ratios, such as the ratio used on Instagram.
 The app also lets you perform a number of other edit functions, while some talented people have even used it to edit movie-quality short films.

-And just to clarify, cropping isn’t the same thing as “trimming.”
-When you trim a video on an iPhone, you shorten its length by cutting whole frames out (usually the beginning or the end).
-By contrast, cropping involves selecting an area within the frame of your video and deleting everything outside it.
+You should be aware that there is a difference between cropping and trimming a video.
+Trimming refers to manipulating the length of time your iPhone video lasts, which you can adjust by sliding your finger from either the beginning or the end towards the middle, eliminating the outlying frames completely.
+By contrast, cropping involves selecting an area within your video frame and deleting everything outside it.
 And just in case you weren’t sure, cropping isn’t the same as rotating either — we have a separate guide on how to rotate an iPhone video, which involves turning the video around at varying angles.

 - The best iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max tips and tricks